UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

   OR "indigenous" OR "autochthonous people$" OR "autochthonous communit*" OR "autochthonous societ*" OR "sami" OR "sapmi" OR "saami"
-  OR (("knowledge") NEAR/3 ("indigenous" OR "traditional" OR "local" OR "community based")) OR "minority group$" OR "minority language$" OR "minority stress" OR "ethnic minorit*" OR "minorities" OR (("discrimination") NEAR/15 ("sociocultural" OR "racial" OR "race" OR "ethnic" OR "minorit*" OR "gender" OR "*sexual" OR "disabilit*" OR "disabled" OR "age" OR "appearance" OR "religi*" OR "muslim" OR "legal" OR "policy of" OR "perceived"))
+  OR (("knowledge") NEAR/3 ("indigenous" OR "traditional" OR "local" OR "community based")) OR "minority group$" OR "minority language$" OR "minority stress" OR "ethnic minorit*" OR "minorities" OR (("discrimination") NEAR/15 ("sociocultural" OR "racial" OR "race" OR "ethnic" OR "minorit*" OR "gender" OR "*sexual" OR "disabilit*" OR "disabled" OR "age" OR "appearance" OR "religi*" OR "muslim" OR "legal" OR "policy of" OR "perceived" OR "migrant$" OR "immigrant$"))
-  OR "racism" OR "racial" OR "apartheid"
+  OR "islamophobia" OR "anti-muslim" OR "anti jewish" OR "far right" OR "racism" OR "racial" OR "apartheid"
-  OR "colonial" OR "colonialism" OR "postcolonial*" OR "decoloni*" OR "genocide$" OR "epistemicide" OR "riot" OR "riots" OR "uprising$" OR "insurrection$" OR "political protest$" OR "political conflict$" OR "gender perspective$" OR "gendered" OR "sexism" OR "misogyny" OR "intersectional*"
+  OR "colonial" OR "colonialism" OR "postcolonial*" OR "decoloni*" OR "genocide$" OR "epistemicide" OR "riot" OR "riots" OR "uprising$" OR "insurrection$" OR "political protest$" OR "political conflict$" OR "gender perspective$" OR "gendered" OR "sexism" OR "misogyny" OR "gender gap$" OR "intersectional*"
   OR "ageism"
-  OR "homophob*" OR "gay" OR "lesbian" OR "bisexual" OR "transgender" OR "queer" OR "LGBT" OR "LGBTQ" OR "empower*" OR "power dynamic*" OR "imperial power" OR "colonial power" OR "power and gender" OR "gender and power" OR "gender gap" OR "power roles"
+  OR "homophob*" OR "gay" OR "lesbian" OR "bisexual" OR "transgender" OR "queer" OR "LGBT" OR "LGBTQ" OR "empower*" OR "power dynamic*" OR "imperial power" OR "colonial power" OR "power and gender" OR "gender and power" OR "power roles"
   OR "inclusive" OR "inclusion" OR "exclusion" OR "social inclusion" OR "inclusion into society" OR "social inclusion" OR "inclusion into society" OR "inclusion strateg*" OR "inclusion of people with disabilities"
   OR "belonging"
   OR "quota$"